Thermal disinfection of cooling lubricants and process fluids

 To prevent this, fungi and bacteria in the cooling lubricant must be actively controlled.
 This is where our method of thermal disinfection comes in: The building blocks of fungi and bacteria - proteins - are destroyed at temperatures of approx. 62-63°C.

-With thermal disinfection, germs are heated to approx. 65°C and thus killed - without chemicals, without biocides, without health hazards, without machine downtime, but with considerable cost advantages.
+With thermal disinfection, the fungi and bacteria are destroyed.
+Specifically, process fluids such as cooling lubricants (emulsions or drilling waters) or synthetic cooling waters are heated to approx. 65°C and germs thus killed - without chemicals, without biocides, without health hazards, without machine downtime, but with considerable cost advantages.

 - Lower costs for procurement and disposal of the cooling lubricant and